You’re reading the first edition of R4DS; for the latest on this topic see the Graphics for communication chapter in the second edition.

 You now have some experience running R code.
-I didn’t give you many details, but you’ve obviously figured out the basics, or you would’ve thrown this book away in frustration!
+We didn’t give you many details, but you’ve obviously figured out the basics, or you would’ve thrown this book away in frustration!
 Frustration is natural when you start programming in R, because it is such a stickler for punctuation, and even one character out of place will cause it to complain.
 But while you should expect to be a little frustrated, take comfort in that it’s both typical and temporary: it happens to everyone, and the only way to get over it is to keep trying.

 Before we go any further, let’s make sure you’ve got a solid foundation in running R code, and that you know about some of the most helpful RStudio features.

 Let’s review some basics we’ve so far omitted in the interests of getting you plotting as quickly as possible.
 You can use R as a calculator:

 1 / 200 * 30 #> 0.15 (59 + 73 + 2) / 3 #> 44.66667 sin(pi / 2) #> 1

 You can create new objects with